yoasif/yoasif.github.io/_posts/2023-05-03-with-its-API-update-reddit-should-start-paying-its-users.markdown

 Reddit can still ameliorate the situation, to try to create a new covenant with creators.

 My preference would be for Reddit to disfavor the sale of user-generated content to AI-based products.
-From all the information we have, the content was copied from the publicly available site without permission, and it seems to also be against the existing Reddit user agreement.
+From the information we have, content was copied from the publicly available site without permission, and it seems to also be against the existing Reddit user agreement.
 It doesn't seem like Reddit was asked for permission, and was likely just as surprised as most people.

 At this point, it isn't clear that leadership at Reddit has done much more thinking about whether they *ought* to be in support of Reddit feeding <abbr title="Large language models">LLMs</abbr> -- they seem far more interested in taking advantage of a new revenue stream.